Neengal Kettavai: Plot

 A widow living in Ooty, leads a peaceful life with her two sons.
 Muthulingam, a tourist who visits the place rapes her.
 In the act, she dies leaving her two sons who witness the murder.
 The older son Ramu is raised by his maternal uncle while the younger brother Arun joins a blind music teacher as he has great interest in music.
 Years later, he becomes a great singer.
 Meanwhile, Ramu is trained effectively by his uncle learning martial arts with the intention of avenging the death of his mother as he very well remembers the culprit's face.
 With a turn of events leading to both sons joining and taking revenge for their mother's death forms the rest of the story.

 Production

 Archana made her Tamil cinema debut with the film.
 The film, unlike Balu Mahendra's previous offbeat ventures, was an "outright commercial picture".
 He claimed that he made the film to prove his critics that he could make such films.
 Hence he titled the film Neengal Kettavai.
 The film was launched at Prasad Studios.
 Prabhu and Radha were reported to be initial cast members.
 The filming began at Mysore.
 A few scenes were shot at the VGP Golden Beach.
 The song "Oh Vasantha Raja" was shot at various locations including the Gangaikonda Cholapuram temple.
 It took nine days to finish filming the song.
-This film marked the debut of Madhan Bob, who was not credited.